Sean-Lildhar/Campus-Connect-CSCI2040U/README.md

 # Campus Navigator

-A Java Swing desktop application providing the foundation for a Google Maps–style campus navigation system.
-Navigation and pathfinding are **not yet implemented** — this release focuses on login, user management, location data, and the GUI framework.
+A Java Swing desktop application providing a Google Maps–style campus navigation system.
+This iteration focuses on login, user management, location data, and the GUI framework.
+Navigation is not yet implemented.

 The GitHub Project Board can be found here: https://github.com/users/Sean-Lildhar/projects/3/views/1